ronnievsmith/couch-behind-node/README.md

 ```
 ### 3. Run the System
 Open up a terminal at the directory containing the `compose.yaml` file and issue the command `docker compose up` to build and run the system of servers.
 For more information see https://docs.docker.com/engine/reference/commandline/compose_up/.
 The couchdb adminitrator graphical user interface is available at `http://localhost:5984` and the homepage is available at `http://localhost`.

+Further instructions available on the homepage at `http://localhost`.